abesford/seizzmic-site-0c00b/src/pages/blog/digital-inside-and-outside.md

 title: Being digital on the inside and the outside
 subtitle: Digital is not just your website.
 It's the way your whole organisation works.
 date: '2021-01-05'
-excerpt: >-
-  Being 'digital' is about much more than having a website.
-The service you offer to customers reveals how your whole organisation works on the inside too.
+excerpt: Digital is not just your website.
+It's the way your whole organisation works.
 image_alt: lorem-ipsum
 thumb_image_alt: lorem-ipsum
 meta_title: lorem-ipsum